Abercynon railway station: History

-The station was first opened on this site as Navigation Road in 1840 and was then renamed Aberdare Junction by the Taff Vale Railway in 1846.
-It was further renamed Abercynon in 1896 and to Abercynon South in 1988.
+The station was first opened on this site as Navigation House on 8 October 1840 and was then renamed Aberdare Junction by the Taff Vale Railway in June 1849.
+It was further renamed Abercynon on 1 December 1896 and to Abercynon South - upon the opening of Abercynon North - in 1988.

-The original station buildings, including the Great Western Railway signal box of 1932 which originally came from Birmingham Moor Street station, have been demolished, with the signal box being demolished near the end of 2013.
+The original station buildings, including the Great Western Railway signal box of 1932 which originally came from Birmingham Moor Street station, have been demolished.